abhennessy99/abhennessy/index.md

 ### Resume
 Graduated from Wesleyan University with a 3.76 GPA double majoring in Biology and Earth & Environmental Sciences along with a minor in Data Analysis.

-I am currently pursuing my Master's Degree in Biology at Wesleyan where I am continuing research that I started during my undergraduate career and plan to graduate in the Spring of 2022.
+I am currently pursuing my Master's Degree in Biology at Wesleyan where I am continuing research that I started during my undergraduate career in the <a href="http://msinger.faculty.wesleyan.edu/"> Singer Lab </a> and plan to graduate in the Spring of 2022.

-While at Wesleyan I worked as a GIS Research Assistant
+While at Wesleyan I worked as a GIS Research Assistant under Jennifer Raynor Ph.D. where

+Programming Skills: <b>Expert:</b> in R and ArcGIS <b>Proficient:<b/> in Stata, Python, SQL, and HTML

 ### Portfolio
 #### Projects

 https://hkarp1.github.io/messy.cats/

-Senior Seminar
+Wesleyan University Long Lane Research Forest

 Master's Thesis

+ #### Visualizations

+Shiny App from Data Vis
+GIS Visualizations

-#### Presentations
+#### Presentations / Talks

 Plant-Animal Interactions
 Developmental Symbiosis
 Sophomore Summer Poster
 Junior Summer Poster

-#### Visualizations

-Shiny App from Data Vis
-GIS Visualizations

-#### Code

-Wolf Density Code